BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-11-22-tvjs-scroll-performance-enhancement.md

 Beyond benchmarks, on device tests were also conclusive : the scroller is smother, we almost eliminate the lag caused by a pagination fetch.
 Overall, it feels better to scroll through a list.

 # [Conclusion](#conclusion)
-This frontend R&D project successfully addressed the scrolling performance issues on TV .
+This frontend R&D project successfully addressed the scrolling performance issues on TV.
 The new scrolling solution dramatically improved performance by limiting re-renders.
 This optimisation ensured a smoother scrolling experience, enhancing usability on TV devices.
+From this experience, we also moved on to implementing the same virtualization on the horizontal scroll of the catalogue, which presented its own challenges but was also a success.